scitix/InstantTensor/README.md

 > **NOTE:** You can also load weights using a subgroup created via `dist.new_group`, which allows multiple subgroups to load weights independently.
 For example, if you have TP=8 and PP=2 (i.e., two TP groups), you can create two subgroups and load weights independently on each TP group.
 In cross-node (multi-machine) scenarios, loading using per-node subgroups can sometimes be faster than loading on the world group.
 However, for most cases, the world group is a good default choice.

+### Buffered I/O

+For regular disk files, InstantTensor defaults to Direct I/O to prioritize cold load performance.
+This is usually the right choice when a model is loaded once for a long-running workload.

+If the same model is loaded repeatedly within a short period, Buffered I/O can be faster because later reads may benefit from the page cache.
+Enable it with the `backend=BackendPolicy.BUFFERED` argument to `safe_open`, or, when `backend=None`, by setting the `INSTANTTENSOR_BACKEND=BUFFERED` environment variable.

 ### Zero-copy mode

 Pass `copy=False` to skip the per-tensor clone and yield views into the